NuevoFoundation/workshops/content/english/linux-basics/activity-2.md

 Try it:
 ```
-cd Desktop
+cd Downloads
 ```
 ![cd command](../images/02_cd.PNG?classes=border,shadow)

-In the output above, you can see that when we type `pwd` again, the working directory we are in is now Desktop.
+In the output above, you can see that when we type `pwd` again, the working directory we are in is now Downloads.

 Try one more example of cd below:
 ```